The Making of a Cakravatin Empire

 It was then that Jayavarman II ordered the cult of deveraraja to be performed on top of the mount Mahendraparvata (Phnom Kulen), rendering him as a true cakravatin monarch of Angkor.
 After the inauguration, the king ordered the Cult to be handed over to his guru, the Brahman Sivakaivalia and his family to carry on along the line of the Angkorean kings.
 Through dedication, his descendants became the cult bearers and were responsible to sustain the Devaraja cult to crown the Deva kings through most of Angkorean lifetime.
 Along with this high honored task, they were also assigned other duties of no less importance, one of which is titled as royal Guru.
 Their duty included the formal training of the future king, and once he was crowned they became his personal adviser or chaplain.
 Often enough, they were married into the royal family and exerted a great deal of influence in the state decision making.
 After its formation, however, Angkor also opened itself to include the Chenla's membership and became in a true sense a Cakravatin Empire.
 Consistent with the fact that the Hindu culture was broadly based on the spectrum of seven energies, a Cakravatin establishment had to embrace all spectrum of religious believe that owed its creation to the Meru Culture (Civilization: The development of the Sumerian Culture: The Sky Gods and the spectrum of energies).
 Another God King, the Tribhuvanesvara, that was connected with Vishnuism had also been adopted along the Angkorean line of Kings of Cholan background.
 As an entity of the Meru universe, Angkor was going to have its own cycles of prosperity and decline.
 During all its turbulence times, evidences show that the Khmer court stayed to safeguard Angkor by accommodating kings of different dynasty and of religious background.
 As much as the kings themselves, the Angkorean court was weathering all internal crises to secure the success story of the Angkorean Empire.
 From that perspective, the Angkorean court was well deserved to receive the recognition of carrying on the Angkorean legacy from its early foundation to its final destruction.

-THE MON's HERITAGE
+THE MON's CONCEPTION

 In writing the history of Southeast Asia, scholars found out about the strong heritage of the MOn culture in both the Siam country and Burma (Notes: The Mon Heritage).
 Still they failed to materialize these heritage as actually due to the Mon existence as a country.
 As we had argued, the Mon people were actually of the same Kamara (Kun Lun in Chinese) stock as the Khmer people and evidence moreover show that their development were closely connected with that of the Khmer.
 Their new history started when the water Chenla king wrested the Annam Valley from the Khmer king Kaundinya Jayavarman to be conditioned as a Vishnuite based Ramana country.
 Nevertheless, the fall of the Chenla consortium allowed the Ramana country to be back under the Khmer consortium of the Sri Vijaya.
 Our study shall prove that this country actually was formed and stood side by side with the Angkorean empire.